-English Language Learners Program
+English Language Learners (ELL) Program

-School District U46 has the second largest English Language Learners (ELL) program in the State of Illinois outside the city of Chicago.
+School District U-46 has the second largest English Language Learners (ELL) program in the state of Illinois outside the city of Chicago.
 We welcome all families to our learning community.
 Because of U-46's location in the Fox Valley and the community it serves, children from more than 100 language backgrounds are represented in our classrooms.
 We provide services to meet the linguistic and academic profile of children whose native language is not English.
-The instructional core for students participating in the EL Program reflects the same instructional core and high expectations of the general education program within the language proficiency and academic components for ELs.
-The comprehensive instructional program supports EL student achievement and intentionally recognizes the use of the students' home language and cultural background to develop a school culture in which all stakeholders feel included.
+The instructional core for students participating in the ELL Program reflects the same instructional core and high expectations of the general education program within the language proficiency and academic components for ELLs.
+The comprehensive instructional program supports ELL student achievement and intentionally recognizes the use of the students' home language and cultural background to develop a school culture in which educators, students, and family members all feel included.